-***This course has been petitioned for general education credits and has been approved by all colleges for Natural Sciences & Technology: Physical Sciences and Cultural Studies: Non-Western.***
+***This course has been approved by all colleges for general education credit for Physical Sciences and Non-Western.***

-Instructor: Prasanta Kalita is a professor of the soil and water resources engineering program in Agricultural and Biological Engineering, and serves as the Associate Dean for Academic Programs in the College of ACES.
+Instructor: Prasanta Kalita is a professor of the soil and water resources engineering program in Agricultural and Biological Engineering.
 His research focuses on water management and water quality, hydrology, erosion and sediment control, and global food security.
 Professor Kalita is an Elected Fellow of the American Society of Agricultural and Biological Engineers (ASABE) and the Indian Society for Agricultural Engineers (ISAE).

 ARCH 199 DAH: Daylighting, Architecture & Health, Mohamed Boubekri, Ph.D.